brettmeyerowitz/deye_cloud/README.md

 ## Known Limitations

-- Time ranges for TOU programs (`start`/`end` times) are shown in entity attributes but not modifiable in Home Assistant.
+- Time ranges for TOU programs are shown in entity attributes and handled internally by the integration, but not exposed as editable values in Home Assistant.
 - Cloud polling interval is based on Deye API update rate, typically every 5–15 minutes.

 ## Time-of-Use (TOU) Scheduling and Battery Setpoints